- 4.1. Labels And Companies

 Exclusive Retailer - The retailer mentioned on the release as exclusive.

 4.6.3.
-You must edit each release if one label is being represented by two or more label pages.
+You must edit each release if one label is being represented by two or more Label pages.
 Make sure your edits are correct and reflect what is printed on the release.
-Never swap about the suffixes, once a label or company is designated a numerical suffix, they must remain with that suffix.
+Never swap around the suffixes, once a label or company is designated a numerical suffix, they must remain with that suffix.
 The suffix has no relation to popularity or historical order.
-If in doubt, ask in the database forum.
+If in doubt, ask in the Database Forum.

 4.6.4.
 You must edit each release to rename a label.
 Make sure your edits are correct and reflect what is printed on the release.
-Never swap about the suffixes, once a label or company is designated a numerical suffix, they must remain with that suffix.
+Never swap around the suffixes, once a label or company is designated a numerical suffix, they must remain with that suffix.
 The suffix has no relation to popularity or historical order.
-If in doubt, ask in the database forum.
+If in doubt, ask in the Database Forum.

 4.7.1.
 The catalog number is usually the most prominent number printed on the release - often on the spine, on the back cover and on the label, etc. The catalog number should be entered directly as it appears on a release - it shouldn't be altered for conformity with other catalog numbers listed on the Label page.